nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The class `Classmate` facilitates all operations related to tutorial classes.
 It maintains a `UniqueTutorialClassList` of containing all tutorial classes, as well as a `FliteredList` of `TutorialClass` instances reflecting the current state of the tutorial class list to be displayed to the user.
-The `Classmate` conatins a summary of all the logic of the tutorial class commands (e.g. `AddClassCommand`)  executed on the `UniqueTutorialCLassList`.
+The `Classmate` contains a summary of all the logic of the tutorial class commands (e.g. `AddClassCommand`)  executed on the `UniqueTutorialCLassList`.

 The following operations are implemented:
 * `Classmate#hasTutorialClass(TutorialClass tutorialClass)` - Checks if tutorial class is in ClassMATE